-The State of Alabama maintains an inventory of tax delinquent property available for purchase for the amount of back taxes, costs and interest currently accrued.
-The Property Tax Division makes the Book of Lands available for purchase open for public inspection between 8:00 AM and 5:00 PM Monday through Friday, except holidays.
-A transcript of properties available for purchase can also be viewed and printed from the following link transcript of tax delinquent property (adobe acrobat required).
+The State of Alabama maintains an inventory of tax delinquent property available for purchase for the amount of back taxes, costs, and interest currently accrued.
+The Property Tax Division makes the Book of Lands available for purchase open for public inspection between 8:00 AM and 5:00 PM, Monday through Friday, except holidays.
+A transcript of properties available for purchase can also be viewed and printed from the following link transcript of tax delinquent property.

 The county tax official responsible for maintaining the tax sale records may be able to assist you in determining which properties are available in that county.
 This office will only accept written applications to purchase property.
-Please refer to these links for the application procedures and an application form.
-In the absence of a formal application, a letter expressing an interest in purchasing property stating the county the property is in, the name the property was assessed in when it sold for its taxes, the legal description maintained by the county taxing officials, and the name and mailing address of the applicant will suffice.
+In the absence of a formal application, a letter expressing an interest in purchasing property stating the county the property is located, the name the property was assessed in when it sold for its taxes, the legal description maintained by the county taxing officials, and the name and mailing address of the applicant will suffice.

-Effective immediately: In an effort to reduce our costs, we will begin sending price quotes, cancellation notices, redemption notices, and notifications of property sold, VIA EMAIL.
+In an effort to reduce our costs, price quotes, cancellation notices, redemption notices, and notifications of property sold are sent VIA EMAIL.
 In order to expedite the price notification process, please provide a valid email address on all future applications submitted to our office.
 Your email address will only be used for price notification purposes.
 If you have submitted a prior application and would like your price quote to be sent via email, please contact our office.
 Applicant's that do not have an email address will continue to receive quotes and notifications via postal mail.

 Do not send money with your application or letter.
 Applicants will be notified by mail or email of the purchase price.

-Additional information can be found in the Code of Alabama 1975, Title 40 (Revenue and Taxation), Chapter 10, Sale of Land.
+Additional information can be found in the Code of Alabama 1975, Title 40, Chapter 10, Sale of Land.

 For more information regarding land, view our Faq's page.